DW is 55 Plus & married for 30 years. He once nearly lost his wife in a horseback riding accident. He wondered if he could start over if...

 Jack told Cheryl, “I think poor old Punk’s hung in as long as he can,” after the dog refused to eat breakfast a second morning in a row.

 Cheryl, knowing precisely what Jack meant, just nodded and grabbed a tissue to dry the tears that started forming in her eyes.

 Jack called the veterinarian’s office and made the appointment.
 His tears soaked Punk’s head as Jack cradled his old friend while the vet administered the necessary shot.

-On the Saturday after Thanksgiving, when both Meagan and Branden were home from school, the four of them spread Punk’s ashes along the fence line.
+On the Saturday after Thanksgiving, when both Meagan and Brayden were home from school, the four of them spread Punk’s ashes along the fence line.

-“Punk’s ghost will keep the squirrels out of the yard, anyway,” Branden had commented, straining to keep his voice from breaking.
+“Punk’s ghost will keep the squirrels out of the yard, anyway,” Brayden had commented, straining to keep his voice from breaking.